konrad/2022-10-19-DIS18_a_b_Praxisprojekt_I-Grundlagen_und_Anweldungen_von_Knowledge_Graphs/content/ORKG - open research knowledge graph.md

 <details>

-<summary>problems in sience</summary>
+<summary>Problems in sience</summary>

-- scinece papers didnt change over many years, still today mostly on pdfs. which are really bad for machines to read.
+- science papers haven't changed over many years.
+Science is still today mostly on pdfs, which are really bad for machines to read.
 - reproducibility is very low
     - it works on my machine meme
-- root cause its hard to communicated with other sienentists
+- root cause: its hard to communicate with other scientists

 </details>